 - Even if you aren't hungry, your muscles will thank you for the carbohydrates.
 Don't wait until you are feeling fatigued, it will be too late to recover.
 The key is to consume your hydration and fuel before you feel fatigue setting in.
 So make sure you listen to your body and if you're feeling good, keep up with your nutrition strategy for the rest of the race.

 GETTING READY FOR RACE DAY - QUICK TIPS FOR TRAINING NUTRITION

 Less than 1 hour

 If you're rolling out of bed, not starving, and only going for a few kilometres, you probably don't need anything more than water to help with your training run.
-Additionally coffee can help, as it will not only help to stimulate your mind, but elevate your heart rate and therefore you may gain a better response from your training.
-If you are doing a high intensity short session (e.g. intervals) runners should aim to maximize carbohydrate availability such as having easily digested carbohydrate rich snacks (e.g toast with honey or a banana) 30min before, or try consume carbohydrates (e.g. sports drink/gel) during the session.
+Additionally, coffee can help, as it will help to stimulate your mind, and elevate your heart rate.
+If you are doing a high intensity short session (e.g. intervals) runners should aim to maximize carbohydrate availability such as having easily digested carbohydrate rich snacks (e.g toast with honey or a banana) 30min before, or try consuming carbohydrates (e.g. sports drink/gel) during the session.